Skip to content

 Run rocky doctor --check state_rw at cold start to catch IAM / reachability problems before they show up as end-of-run upload failures.

-Each environment (dev, staging, prod) maintains its own state.
-There is no shared state across environments.
+Each environment (dev, staging, prod) maintains its own state, with no coordination between them:

 • A fresh deployment starts with no watermarks (full refresh on first run)